cerebraljam/simple_bayes_network_notebook/README.md

 }
 ```

-## Render the Graphical Representation of the Bayse Network
+## Render the Graphical Representation of the Bayes Network

 Everything here is done in the background by the graphviz_helper